Partnership Development Grants

 Evaluation Criteria and Scoring

-The following criteria and scoring schemes are used by the adjudication committees to evaluate Partnership Development Grant applications:
+The following criteria and scoring scheme are used to evaluate the applications:

 - Challenge—The aim and importance of the endeavour (50%):

 - originality, significance and expected contribution to knowledge;

 - appropriateness of the theoretical approach or framework;

 - appropriateness of the methods/approach (including the co-creation of knowledge);

 - quality of training and mentoring to be provided to students, emerging scholars and other highly qualified personnel, and opportunities for them to contribute;

 - potential for the project results to have influence and impact within and/or beyond the social sciences and humanities research community; and

 - appropriateness of the proposed timeline and probability that the objectives will be met;

 - quality and genuineness of the formal partnership and associated management and governance arrangements and leadership, including involvement of partner organizations and others in the design and conduct of the research and/or related activities;